vibarjo/trilliox_landing-page/blog-posts/README.md

-# Genesis Ledger
+# NYVRIX

-A modern landing page for Genesis Ledger, a decentralized finance (DeFi) company.
+A modern landing page for Nyvrix, a decentralized finance (DeFi) company.
 This project showcases the company's services, team, and latest insights through an integrated blog.

 ## About the Project